lordlinus/cosmosdb-graph-demo/README.md

     - run `streamlit run visualize/dashboard.py`
     - screenshot of dashboard ![dashboard](images/dashboard_01.jpg)

-  - To build container image
+  - To run the app on Azure Container Instance and you can use GiHub actions to deploy services.
+Go to [github_action_dashboard_deployment](github_action_dashboard_deployment.md) to see how to deploy services.

+    Note: you can build docker container from local machine

     ```bash
     ACR_NAME=<registry-name>
     az acr build --registry $ACR_NAME --image cosmosgraphdemo:v1 .
     ```

 ## Key highlights: